mgravell/DistributedCacheDemo/readme.md

+﻿Problem statement:

+The `IDistributedCache` API is very minimal, requiring a lot of boilerplate code to check for values, get missing values, serialize, deserialize, etc; this makes actually using the cache overly complex.

-﻿The purpose of this example is to show helper APIs for using `IDistributedCache`, so that callers can reuse common code for the caching aspects, and focus on the things that impact *them*:
+The purpose of this example is to show helper APIs for using `IDistributedCache`, so that callers can reuse common code for the caching aspects, and focus on the things that impact *them*:

 - what the key is (specified only once)